Mike & Joyces Travel logs

-Home ** 2006 Travel Logs**
+Home ** More 2006 Travel Adventures** More Wyoming Adventures

-July 19, 2006: RV World Campground Rawlins, Wyoming.
+July 19, 2006: We stayed at RV World Campground Rawlins, Wyoming.
 N41° 47.007' W107° 16.366 $23.25 for full hookup 307-328-1091.

 We have been in Casper for over a week, we had a great time, but it is time to continue our journey.
 Today we headed west on SR-220 with Rawlins, Wyoming as our objective.

-About 50-miles west of Casper we passed Independence Rock but didn't stop this time.
-Then 15-miles further west we passed Devil's Gate where we were able to look across the flat valley and see split rock that was the geographic marker emigrants looked for when they passed Devil's Gate.
+Then 15-miles further west we passed Devil's Gate where we were able to look across the flat valley and see split rock that was the geographic marker emigrants on the Oregon Trail looked for when they passed Devil's Gate.
 Split rock resembles a rifle sight to me.

 Another 15-miles west and we turned south on US-287 toward Rawlins at a spot in the road called Muddy Gap.
 From Muddy Gap to Rawlins the topography is interesting to say the least.
-We cross over the Continental Divide traverse 30 to 40 miles of the Great Divide Basin then cross over the Continental Divide a second time before arriving in Rawlins.
+We will soon cross over the Continental Divide traverse 30 to 40 miles of the Great Divide Basin then cross over the Continental Divide a second time before arriving in Rawlins.

 We are on a high desert the whole time.
-We started our trip today in Casper at 5,300' elevation and only climbed to a little over 7,000' feet each time we crossed over the Continental Divide.
+We started our trip today in Casper at 5,300' elevation and only climbed to a little over 7,000' feet each time we crossed over the Continental Divide

 These pictures show the terrain as we head toward the Continental Divide and the Great Divide Basin.
 Low mountains with vast stretches of inner-mountain plateau is how I would describe the topography.
 Sagebrush dominates the plateaus.